 One of the best qualities of shrubs with white flowers is that many have fragrant blooms.
 They also convey a sense of purity and serve as the building blocks for moon gardens.
-Some are valued as early bloomers, while others save a bit of their beauty for autumn, when their fall foliage shines brightly.Continue to 2 of 11 below.
+Some are valued as early bloomers, while others save a bit of their beauty for autumn when fall foliage becomes the star of the show.

 Sweet Mock Orange

 Is your sense of smell delicate?
 If you enjoy experiencing fragrances in the garden but dislike strong smells, sweet mock orange (Philadelphus coronarius) may be just right for you.
 Its aroma will not blow you away, but a refined nose can detect a hint of citrus in its blossoms.
 This is a rather big shrub, reaching 12 feet tall and just as wide.
-P. virginalis stays smaller (4 feet tall, with a spread of 2 feet).
-As with lilacs, how you plan to use the plant in the landscape will help you decide... whether or not to grow the more compact type.
+P. virginalis stays smaller (4 feet tall with a spread of 2 feet).
+As with lilacs, how you plan to use the plant in the landscape will help you decide whether or not to grow the more compact type.
 Lovers of summertime privacy may prefer P. coronarius.
-But those who wish to keep yard maintenance to a minimum will favor P. virginalis.Continue to 6 of 11 below.
+But those who wish to keep yard maintenance to a minimum will favor P. virginalis.Continue to 5 of 10 below.

-Like roses, the spireas also bloom in early summer.
+Like roses, spireas also bloom in early summer.
 In fact, they are related to roses, being members of the rose family of plants.
-Although some of the more popular kinds of spirea now have pink blossoms (such as Gold Flame), the traditional favorite has white flowers: the Vanhoutte (or "bridalwreath") spirea (Spiraea × vanhouttei).
+Although some of the more popular kinds of spirea now have pink blossoms, the traditional favorite has white flowers, called the Vanhoutte (or "bridal wreath") spirea (Spiraea × vanhouttei).
 Vanhoutte spirea likes full sun and can be grown in zones 3 to 8.
 It grows to be 5 to 8 feet tall and 7 to 10 feet wide.
 It blooms in April or May.

-Snowmound... and Snow Storm are other examples of spireas with white flowers.Continue to 10 of 11 below.
+Snowmound and Snow Storm are other examples of spireas with white flowers.Continue to 9 of 10 below.

 Snows of Kilimanjaro